 No picture of what your eulogy consists of.
 What is being said about you, what is the environment like, how many people are there?

 - What are some of your lifetime achievements and when and how did you achieve them?

 - How many people were you able to impact in a positive manner?

 This is the ultimate way to explore the highest expectations you have for yourself.
 It often takes that “death-bed syndrome” mentality to get it out of us.
-To many of us have to have a gun to our head, feel so much pain, or uncomfortability in order to be motivated enough to pursue something.
+To many of us have to have a gun to our head, feel so much pain, or uncomfortably in order to be motivated enough to pursue something.
 That’s a damn shame it my book, the possibilities of life in and of itself should be enough motivation for anyone to go after what is most important to them.

-When I asked myself these questions I came to the conclusion that I consider my life to be one giant canvas in which I hold the paint brushes to create any sort of masterpiece I wish.
+When I asked myself these questions I came to the conclusion that I consider my life to be one giant canvas in which I hold the paintbrushes to create any sort of masterpiece I wish.
 The definition of art is this.

 The expression or application of human creative skill and imagination

-My life has become art to me.
+My life has become an art for me.
 Every day I get to wake up with an infinite amount of choices I can make that will lead me down a particular path.
 I have the ability every single day to choose a life that is authentic and meaningful to me or to make choices based upon standards that someone else has deemed appropriate.

-Needless to say I choose my authentic self.
+Needless to say, I choose my authentic self.

 So when I sat down to ask myself those eulogy questions I came up with this: